thomas-z21/google-analytics-mcp/CONTRIBUTING.md

 ## Test changes

+1. Add or update unit tests in the `tests` directory.

+1. Run the unit tests for the supported Python versions that are available in your environment:

+    ```
+    nox -s tests*
+    ```

+### Test using Gemini

-To test changes, modify the `command` for the `analytics-mcp` entry in your `~/.gemini/settings.json` file so Gemini runs the server using your local source files.
+To test changes by issuing prompts in Gemini, modify the `command` for the `analytics-mcp` entry in your `~/.gemini/settings.json` file so Gemini runs the server using your local source files.

 Replace `PATH_TO_REPO` in the following snippet with the path where you cloned the repo: